Competition 2025

 Art.
 X

-The organizers reserve the right to modify these regulations; any changes will be communicated to the participants in due course.
+The organizers reserve the right to modify these regulations; any changes will be communicated to the enrolled participants in due course.

 Art.
 XI